Moritz72/py4swiss/README.md

 Pairing engine: `burstein`

-This variant is implements the [(Swiss) Burstein System](https://handbook.fide.com/chapter/C040402202602) (from 2026) rules by FIDE.
+This variant implements the [(Swiss) Burstein System](https://handbook.fide.com/chapter/C040402202602) (from 2026) rules by FIDE.
 Note, however, that this implementation is not mature at this point in time.

 ## 🧪 Tests

-In order to run the tests `bbpPairings.exe` as well as `CPPDubovSystem` need to be in the environment.
+In order to run some tests, `bbpPairings.exe` as well as `CPPDubovSystem` need to be in the environment.
 You can download `bbpPairings.exe` directly from [here](https://github.com/BieremaBoyzProgramming/bbpPairings/releases/tag/v5.0.1) while `CPPDubovSystem` needs to be built from [source](https://github.com/MichaelVShapiro/CPPDubovSystem).